Skip to main content

 Benefits

 • Develop transferable skills valued across industries while gaining exposure to the deep tech commercialization process.
-Past interns have gone on to successful careers in tech transfer, consulting, IP law, business development, and medical affairs.
+Past interns have built on their experience to go into careers in tech transfer, consulting, IP law, business development, and medical affairs.

-• Unless funded by a grant that does not permit it, interns will be paid $16/hour.
+• Paid at $16/hour (unless funded by a grant that does not permit it)

 How to Apply

-3. One-page writing sample explaining the significance of a scientific publication, yours or not, to a general audience (include the reference).
+• One-page writing sample explaining the significance of a scientific publication (yours or not) to a general audience (include the reference)

 Timeline